Mount Saint Michael

-Mount Saint Michael (known colloquially as "The Mount") is a former Seminary, School, Farm and Retreat for the Jesuit order of the Roman Catholic Church in Spokane, Washington.
-It was later sold to Congregation of Mary Immaculate Queen (CMRI), a Sedevacantist Catholic religious congregation.
-Sedevacantists are traditionalist Catholics who do not accept the legitimacy of any pope since John XXIII.
+Mount Saint Michael (known colloquially as "The Mount") is a former seminary, school, farm and retreat for the Jesuit order of the Roman Catholic Church in Spokane, Washington.
+It was later sold to Congregation of Mary Immaculate Queen (CMRI), a sedevacantist traditionalist Catholic religious congregation.

 It serves as the home of Saint Michael's Academy and as a parish center for Sedevacanists in the Spokane area.
 It is staffed by the priests, brothers and sisters of the Congregation of Mary Immaculate Queen.
 The main building serves as the motherhouse for the sisters.
 The rectory for the priests and brothers is also located on the property in a separate building.

 Mount Saint Michael is listed on the National Register of Historic Places by the National Park Service.